-The Rural Peru experience offers students something new: a July winter, a new language (Quechuan), the beautiful Andean landscape, and the daily rural parish routine.
-These will invite you to see things with a new and simpler perspective.
-It is our hope that you will depart Dallas as an excited tourist soon to be dropped in an unfamiliar land where ancient cities are nestled in the clouds, where the exotic flavor of cua (guinea pig) mixes with the delicate aroma of the angel’s trumpet flower, and where men and women still dress in the bright colors of their ancestors.
-And when you return, we have a greater hope that you have been changed: through worship with new friends, by reading to a group of anxious children or teaching a small boy how to brush his teeth, learning the Quechuan word for “laugh” from a seven year old girl, or by the blisters on your feet after hiking to the shrine on the top of the Viva Andauhaylillas.
-This trip is intended to push you to examine yourself, your relationship with God, and your relationship to others.
+This experience offers students something new: a July winter, a new language (Quechuan), the beautiful Andean landscape, and the daily rural parish routine.
+They will be invited to see things with a new and simpler perspective.
+It is our hope that students will depart Dallas as an excited tourist soon to be dropped in an unfamiliar land where ancient cities are nestled in the clouds, where the exotic flavor of cua (guinea pig) mixes with the delicate aroma of the angel’s trumpet flower, and where men and women still dress in the bright colors of their ancestors.
+And upon their return, we have a greater hope that they have been changed: through worship with new friends, by reading to a group of anxious children or teaching a small boy how to brush his teeth, learning the Quechuan word for “laugh” from a seven year old girl, or by the blisters on their feet after hiking to the shrine atop the “Viva Andauhaylillas”.
+This trip is intended to push students to examine themselves honestly; expand their understanding of family beyond biology; deepen their commitment to justice for the poor, vulnerable, and marginalized; and to renew their relationship with God.

 The trip will conclude with a 3 day long tour of the Sacred Valley, including the historic and cultural centers of Pisac, Ollantaytambo, and Machu Picchu.